robert-ptr/Carmine/README.md

 # Carmine
-Carmine is a hardware description language made with the end-goal of generating redstone circuits in Minecraft.
+Is a hardware description language made with the end-goal of generating redstone circuits in Minecraft.

 ## Language Features